 Manufacturing includes retail goods, machinery, chemicals and plastics.
 The heavy equipment and chemicals used during various phases of the manufacturing process can be hazardous if both the employees and the plant management do not adhere to the proper safety procedures.

 Rosenfeld Injury Lawyers LLC is committing to protecting the rights of workers injured in Chicago factory accidents.
-Our firm has the resources needed to fully investigate your case so the responsible parties can be held accountable to the fullest extent.
+Our worker compensation law firm has the resources needed to fully investigate your case so the responsible parties can be held accountable to the fullest extent.
 Contact our firm for a free review of your case by an attorney who has prosecuted other factory accident cases in Illinois on behalf of injured workers and their families.

 If you or a family member was injured while working in a factory, you are likely entitled to workers compensation benefits.
 Contact the workers compensation attorneys at Rosenfeld Injury Lawyers LLC for more information and a free review of your legal rights and options.

 Prevalence Of Factory Injuries